The Acupuncture Society (“the Society”) accepts no liability for the costs of the complainant or the practitioner in any case.

 The Society reserves the right to take any action deemed appropriate by a majority of committee consensus this may result in temporary or permanent suspension prior to or after an investigation.
 Further in a potential criminal case or sexual impropriety complaint.
 The Society may inform the police for further investigation.

-The Appeal Panel consists of 2 Society practitioner members and 1 lay non practitioner panel member who were not sitting on the disciplinary committee who heard the original complaint made.
+The Appeal Panel consists of 2 Society practitioner members and 1 lay non-practitioner panel member who was not sitting on the disciplinary committee which heard the original complaint made.

 The appeal panel’s recommendations are final

 Complaints must be made in writing to the disciplinary committee detailing the complainant’s name, address and contact details, the complaint, the practitioner involved, the date/dates, time and location of incident/incidents, documentary and supporting evidence and any witness statements and contact details.